 Rather than considering the level of representation of women for Director and Executive Officer positions when making Board or Executive Officer appointments, the Corporation considers all candidates based on their merit and qualifications relevant to the specific role.
 While the Corporation recognizes the benefits of diversity at all levels within its organization, it does not currently have any targets, rules or formal policies that specifically require the identification, consideration, nomination or appointment of candidates for Director or executive management positions or that would otherwise force the composition of the Corporation's Board of Directors and executive management team.
-The Corporation has recently appointed Ms. Janelle D'Alvise as President and CEO of the Corporation, and as a proposed Director for election at the Meeting.
+Currently, the Corporation has one woman director who is also its CEO.
+In addition, the Corporation's CFO is a woman.